 I am an illustrator.
 I have illustrated over twenty books for children.
 My clients include the National Geographic Society, NASA, Disney Entertainment, Intervisual, Nintendo, Time, Random House, Alaska Airlines, Sears, and Scientific American.
 I studied studio art at the University of California, Berkeley and illustration at Art Center in Pasadena, California.

-My third book, The Genius of Islam: How Muslims Made the Modern World,was published by Knopf in 2011 with an Arabic edition in 2012.
+My third book, The Genius of Islam: How Muslims Made the Modern World,was published by Knopf in 2011 with an Arabic edition in 2012 and an Indonesian edition in 2017.
 The Genius of Islam was selected in 2012 as the top non-fiction book for youth by the United States Middle East Outreach Council and was selected for the master list of notable books by the Children’s Book Council and the National Council for Social Studies.

 My original paintings for Outbreak were exhibited at the Smithsonian’s Global Health Odyssey Museum at the Centers for Disease Control and Prevention in Atlanta, the National Museum of Health and Medicine in Washington, DC and the Port Angeles Fine Arts Center, in Port Angeles, Washington.
 My paintings for the NASA Art Program are in the permanent collection of the National Air and Space Museum in Washington DC.